 In the end, the best development route to take is based on the specific requirements and objectives of the company and the resources and limitations in place.
-It can be beneficial to speak with professionals or experts with previous expertise in development projects to assess each method’s potential risks and advantages.
+Speaking with professionals or experts with previous expertise in development projects can be beneficial to assess each method’s potential risks and advantages.

 Greenfield vs brownfield: Which is better for your business?

 Whether a greenfield or a brownfield is more suitable for a particular business depends on the particular objectives, the resources and limitations of the company, and the specifics of the project in general.

 Greenfield projects are entirely new, requiring starting with nothing but the beginning, building something completely new, and making all needed processes, systems, and infrastructure from the beginning.
 Greenfield projects are usually connected with growth and innovation because they permit firms to develop fresh products and services.
 They also allow businesses to enter market segments that have yet to be available, and explore new opportunities, without being stifled by the existing processes or systems.

 The new system allows businesses to test their existing in-house development and third-party software and determine if these functions still need to be present within SAP S/4HANA’s standards and best practices.